Steven Kwan Preview, Player Props: Guardians vs. Angels

-On Friday, Steven Kwan (hitting .326 in his past 10 games) and the Cleveland Guardians face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 9:38 PM ET.
+Steven Kwan and his .408 on-base percentage over his past 10 games (68 points higher than his season-long percentage), will be in action for the Cleveland Guardians versus the Los Angeles Angels and Tyler Anderson on September 9 at 9:07 PM ET.

-In his last game, he strung together three hits (going 3-for-4) against the Angels.
+In his last appearance, he had two hits (going 2-for-3 with a double and an RBI) against the Angels.

 Steven Kwan Game Info & Props vs. the Angels